ESPADA: Execution Speedup via Semantics Aware Demonstration Data Downsampling for Imitation Learning

 \textbf{Simulation.} In Aloha simulation~\cite{alohaunleashed}, we evaluate two representative manipulation tasks—Transfer Cube and Insertion—each provided with 50 expert demonstrations at 50 Hz.
 Policies are trained from single head-camera observations.
 Experiments were conducted with precision/casual acceleration factors of (2x, 4x).
 In BiGym~\cite{bigym}, we evaluate 7 long-horizon manipulation tasks that involve target reaching and articulated object interaction in home-like environments.
 Policies are trained with different numbers of demonstrations per task, while failed episodes are filtered out.

 \textbf{Real-world.} Experiments are conducted on the ROBOTIS AI-Worker~\cite{aiworker}, a dual-gripper humanoid robot equipped with two wrist-mounted cameras and a head-mounted camera.
-We evaluate four representative tasks—\textit{Sort}(bin sorting), \textit{Pen in Cup}(insertion), \textit{Kitchenware}(bowl and cup handling), and \textit{Conveyor}(dynamic transfer)—as shown in Fig.~\ref{fig:realworld-exp}, measuring both throughput and episode length across models.
-All policies follows the baseline-matched hyperparameters\cite{demospeedup} for both training and inference, and the accelerated segments use a chunk horizon of roughly half the original.
+We evaluate five representative tasks—\textit{Sort}(bin sorting), \textit{Pen in Cup}(insertion), \textit{Kitchenware}(bowl and cup handling), \textit{Conveyor}(dynamic transfer) and \textit{Cloth}(deformable-object folding)—as shown in Fig.~\ref{fig:realworld-exp}, measuring both throughput and episode length across models.
+All policies follow the baseline-matched hyperparameters\cite{demospeedup} for both training and inference, and the accelerated segments use a chunk horizon of roughly half the original.
 DP exhibited limited robustness to large out-of-distribution deviations during preliminary experiments.
 To avoid conflating this effect with the impact of temporal acceleration, we reset the initial robot pose to lie within the training-time distribution for all tasks except \textit{Conveyor}.

 \textbf{Metrics.} We evaluated whether time efficiency could be improved without compromising task success.
 We report the \textit{task completion success rate} and the \textit{average episode execution length}, where task failure is defined as the inability to proceed within 10 seconds in real-world experiments.